malike/go-kafka-alert/README.md

 #### Email

 Connects via SMTP to send emails.
-To make sure your event is processed by the SMS delivery gateway when using this for a **Notification Service** the _channel_ field in your event written to Apache Kafka should be something like this:
+To make sure your event is processed by the Email delivery channel when using this for a **Notification Service** the _channel_ field in your event written to Apache Kafka should be something like this:

     "channel": {
       "EMAIL": true